-- 43.41.
-Truck parking lot

-- 44.42.
-Truck stops
+- 44. Truck stops

-- 45.43.
-Truck terminals
+- 45. Truck terminals

-- 46.44.
-Wind energy systems, small
+- 46. Wind energy systems, small

-- 47.45.
-Wind energy systems, small, with a height that exceeds 80 feet or on a lot less than 20 acres
+- 47. Wind energy systems, small, with a height that exceeds 80 feet or on a lot less than 20 acres

 The following special exceptions shall be forwarded directly to the Board of Appeals: